ArturoDent/launch-config/README.md

 For determining the workspaceFolder of the current file, I used code from [rioj7's command-variable](https://github.com/rioj7/command-variable/tree/39ff184e2c32e01e8dd429a796568b2ef6617d32).

 For helping getting Intellisense working in keybindings.json for `launches.` commands, see [rioj7's answer](https://stackoverflow.com/a/64593598/836330).

+For debugging [DJ4ddi: issue 1](https://github.com/ArturoDent/launch-config/issues/1) and filing Github issue [Restart specific debugger using command](https://github.com/microsoft/vscode/issues/114467) that enabled the use of `vscode.commands.executeCommand('workbench.action.debug.restart')` with arguments.

 -------------------------

 ## Release Notes

-* 0.0.1 &emsp;  Initial release of `launch-config` extension
+* 0.0.1 &emsp;  Initial release of `launch-config` extension .

-* 0.0.2 &emsp;  Added readme file and images
+* 0.0.2 &emsp;  Added readme file and images.

-* 0.0.3 &emsp;  Switched to `vscode.debug.startDebugging()` - much simpler
+* 0.0.3 &emsp;  Switched to `vscode.debug.startDebugging()` - much simpler.

-* 0.0.4  &emsp; **BREAKING CHANGE** Added ability to bind any number of launch configs
+* 0.0.4  &emsp; **BREAKING CHANGE** Added ability to bind any number of launch configs.

-* 0.1.0 &emsp;  Added preliminary support for multiple workspaceFolders
+* 0.1.0 &emsp;  Added preliminary support for multiple workspaceFolders.

-* 0.2.0 &emsp;  Added Intellisense in keybindings.json commands
+* 0.2.0 &emsp;  Added Intellisense in keybindings.json commands.

-* 0.3.0 &emsp;  Added Intellisense in settings.json for launch configuration/compound 'name'
+* 0.3.0 &emsp;  Added Intellisense in settings.json for launch configuration/compound 'name'.

-* 0.4.0 &emsp;  More on using multi-root workspaces with multiple `launch.json` files
+* 0.4.0 &emsp;  More on using multi-root workspaces with multiple `launch.json` files.
-&emsp;&emsp; &emsp; Added the ability to run an array of launch configs from a single command
+&emsp;&emsp; &emsp; Added the ability to run an array of launch configs from a single command.
-&emsp;&emsp; &emsp; Intellisense for array commands like `"RunAsArray": ["Launch Build.js (BuildSACC)", "Launch Build.js2 (TestMultiRoot)"]`
+&emsp;&emsp; &emsp; Intellisense for array commands like `"RunAsArray": ["Launch Build.js (BuildSACC)", "Launch Build.js2 (TestMultiRoot)"]`.

-* 0.5.0 &emsp;  Added command to show a QuickPick panel of all available launch configs, and select therefrom
+* 0.5.0 &emsp;  Added command to show a QuickPick panel of all available launch configs, and select therefrom.

-* 0.6.0 &emsp; Fixed so intellisense is only within the 'launches' setting, not triggered in other unrelated settings
+* 0.6.0 &emsp; Fixed so intellisense is only within the 'launches' setting, not triggered in other unrelated settings.

+* 0.7.0 &emsp; Added `launch.ifDebugSessionRunning` setting to stop, restart or stop/start a running debug session.
+&emsp;&emsp; &emsp; Added support for an argument in keybindings for individual debug session control.